-For the periods ended June 30, 2021 and March 31, 2021, there are no debt balances outstanding as the Company entered a payoff letter in the prior fiscal year.
+For the periods ended December 31, 2021 and March 31, 2021, there are no debt balances outstanding.

 Hercules Loan Agreement

 On August 8, 2019, (the "Closing Date") the Company and certain of its affiliates entered into a Loan and Security Agreement (as amended, the "Hercules Loan Agreement") with Hercules Capital, Inc. ("Hercules") pursuant to which Hercules agreed to make available to the Company a secured term loan facility in the amount of \$30,000 (the "Term Loan Facility"), subject to certain terms and conditions.
 The Company borrowed \$10,000 under the Hercules Loan Agreement in one advance as a single tranche term loan on the Closing Date upon which the Company paid a \$225 facility charge and incurred \$130 in additional closing and legal fees.